bgansemer/ImageCoder/README.md

 The `--onefile` option can also be used when generating the .spec file in order to generate a onefile application, rather than a one directory application.
 This will make the application file size larger, but easier to distribute.

-The `linux/` directory contains the application built for linux (Ubuntu, WSL).
+The application can also be built for linux or Mac if python is being run from a linux or Mac command line.
+In testing, the `--hidden-import` option is not needed for building and running the application on linux (Ubuntu, WSL).
+Building/running the application has not been tested on Mac.

 ## Description